 - 1. Enters Debug Mode

-- 2. Saves the PC to DPC
+- 2. Saves the PC to dpc

-- 3. Updates the cause in the DCSR
+- 3. Updates the cause in dcsr

 - 4. Points the PC to the location determined by the input port dm_haltaddr_i

-- 5. Begins executing debug control code.
+- 5. Begins executing debug control code

 Debug Mode can be entered by one of the following conditions: